This test is done by measuring blood pressure at the ankle and in

 important, because PAD can be linked to a higher risk of heart attack or

-This test is done to screen for peripheral arterial disease of the
+This test is done to check for peripheral arterial disease of the

 legs.
 It is also used to see how well a treatment is working (such as medical